 Just like human beings, pets are emotional creatures.
-They can feel happiness and joy, but they can also fear and anxiety.
-Fear and anxiety in pets is pretty common but pinpointing the symptoms or causes can be difficult.
+They can feel happiness and joy, but they can also feel fear and anxiety.
+Fear and anxiety in pets are pretty common but pinpointing the symptoms or causes can be difficult.
 When ignored, it can lead to excessive or unhealthy behaviors at home or while in public.
 It’s important to recognize both subtle and apparent signs of anxiety and fear in order to help your veterinarian diagnose and treat the issue.

 So first, let’s take a look at some of the signs your pet may be scared or anxious.

 Signs & Symptoms of Pet Anxiety or Fear.